XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 In this scenario we are assuming that you are using Azure DevOps and that you have already created a project and organization.

 In many places in the text we have provided names, they are just examples, all of these names can be exchanged to fit your needs.

-In your project let us call it `project1`.
+In this case let us call it `project1`.
 In the future we should manually import a repository.
 [https://github.com/XenitAB/azure-devops-templates](https://github.com/XenitAB/azure-devops-templates)

 ### Import azure-devops-templates pipeline